AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-billingsettings/manage-your-billing/wp-billing-page.md

 * Next plan type
 * Next plan payment method

-  For more information, see [Choosing Your Payment Method in Workfront Proof](../../../workfront-proof/wp-billingsettings/manage-your-billing/choose-payment-method-in-wp.md).
+   For more information, see [Choosing Your Payment Method in [!DNL Workfront] Proof](../../../workfront-proof/wp-billingsettings/manage-your-billing/choose-payment-method-in-wp.md).

 ## Billing Contact and Address